Skip to content

 Kernel selection via launcher page

-or it may appear an option in the menu Kernel/Change Kernel...:
+or in the menu Kernel > Change Kernel...:

 Jupyter Lab kernel selection dialog

-In any case, the kernel in use at any given time is shown on the upper-right corner:
+The kernel in use is shown in the upper-right corner:

 Kernel in use